Etsy is undoubtedly the best marketplace for independent sellers, freelance artists and artisans who want…

 - what you charge

 Whatever you earn, Etsy does have fees that it deducts from sellers’ pay.
-These fees vary per country in which sellers are located.
-You can read details of Etsy’s payment fees per country here.
+These Etsy seller fees vary per country in which sellers are located.
+You’ll find the details of payment fees per country here.

 What skills does an Etsy seller need?

-If you’re interested in earning money as an Etsy seller, you should have good skills in:
+If you’re interested in succeeding as an Etsy seller, you need to have the right skills.